FRBs/zdm/papers/CRACO/README.txt

 This also outputs the total effective beam sensitivity (\int B^-1.5 d \Omega).

-For CRACO beams, this is
-Total effective sensitivity of beam1 (906 MHz) is  0.00386
-Total effective sensitivity of beam2 (1342 MHz) is  0.00391

-For primary beams only, this is
-Total effective sensitivity of beam1 (906 MHz) is  0.00589
-Total effective sensitivity of beam2 (1342 MHz) is  0.00528

 #4: plot_beams
 This simply plots the previously generated beams.
-It also generates plots of the individual components, and a plot including the primary beamshape only
+It also generates numerous plots of the individual components, and a plot including the primary beamshape only.

 #5: make_dm_response
-Calculates a DM mask, which represents the different limitations of maximum DM over the survey
+Calculates a DM mask, which represents the different limitations of maximum DM over the survey.
+This should be copied to zdm/data/Efficiencies/

 #6 plot_ASKAP_CRACO.py
 This script plots the rate of FRB detections for these different surveys

-#7 print_weighting_factors.py
+#7 gen_diagnostics.py
 This generates plots of mean frequency etc etc, and averaged weightings factors over the entire survey

+#8 plot_[900 or 1300]_{alternatives or improvements].py
+Calculates total rates, and plots zDM curves, for various alternative configurations of CRACO, in order to evalaute the effect of various inefficiencies or future improvements